-Both Lapse and Catastrophe Risk have increased as a result of writing more GAP policies, as it is these policies which are the main driver of capital for MICL in these risk categories.
+Both Lapse and Catastrophe Risk have increased as a result of writing more GAP, CRI and ALT policies, as it is these policies which are the main driver of capital for MICL in these risk categories.

-The level of diversification between the sub-risks which make up Underwriting Risk has increased because Catastrophe Risk represents a larger proportion of the sub-risks at the 2017 year end calculation than it did previously.
+The level of diversification between the sub-risks which make up Underwriting Risk has increased because both Catastrophe Risk and Lapse Risk represent a larger proportion of the sub-risks at the 2018-year end calculation than they did previously.

-As at December 2017 MICL had an underwriting risk equivalent to 68.7% (2016: 70.9%) of the undiversified SCR.
+As at December 2018 MICL had an underwriting risk equivalent to 84.2% (2017: 68.7%) of the undiversified SCR.
+MICL underwrites the following main products:

-MICL underwrites three main products:
+- MBI motor warranty and a small number of ancillary products such as roadside assistance;

-- MBI motor warranty and a small number of ancillary products such as roadside assistance, tyre, alloy wheel and cosmetic indemnities;
+- GAP;

-- GAP; and
+- WFP; and

-- WFP.
+- Cosmetic/Alloy/tyre.